pbuehler/documentation/docs/tutorials/dataSelection.md

 <a name="atask"></a>
 ### ATask

 Partitions are subsets of existing tables, subsets of rows which are consistent with set requirements.
 The Partition function is templated and takes the type of table to work on as template argument.
+Partitions defined in front are created automatically when the process function is executed and are available within the process function.
 Note how in this example Filter and Partition are combined.

 ```cpp
 struct ATask {